-Figure 65: One of the low performing walls, shown where it is built into a window glazing system
+Figure 64: One of the low performing walls, shown where it is built into a window glazing system

-Figure 66: The gap in the same wall shown in figure 65, where the wall meets the window
+Figure 65: The gap in the same wall shown in Figure 64, where the wall meets the window

-Page 99 The walls were built into a continuous glazing system, shown in figure 65 above, which ran along the exterior of all of the classroom.
-Due to this, the walls were built very close up to the windows, but they were not properly sealed, causing a huge decrease in acoustic performance.
-The gap in the wall can also be seen in figure 66 above.
-As well, you can see a large dip present in the TL measurements around the 2500 Hz third octave band.
+While taking these measurements, it was audibly clear that the problem was coming from the exterior side of the partition.
+The walls were built into a continuous glazing system, shown in Figure 64 above, which ran along the exterior of all of the classroom.
+The walls were built very close to the windows, but they were not properly sealed, causing a huge decrease in acoustic performance.
+The gap in the wall can be seen in Figure 65 above.
+As well, a large dip is present in the TL measurements around the 2500 Hz third octave band.
 This could be some sort of coincidence dip in the partition, or it could also be some sort of resonance that is happening due to the sizing and spacing of the gap between the windows and the wall.

-Anytime a hole exists in a building structure, it will behave like a 'short-circuit', just like a flanking path, and drastically reduce the STC rating of any construction.
+Anytime a hole exists in a building structure, it will behave like a 'short-circuit', just like a flanking path, and significantly reduce the STC rating of any construction.
 Even if the opening is small, it will still have a large effect on the performance of the partition.
 It is important to not only specify acoustical caulking and sealant on a project, but also to be sure the installers know that all openings and joints need to be well sealed, without any gaps or openings.
-Figure 62 below shows a picture of the wall overall, being built into the structure, and figure 63 shows the small opening and gap between the walls and the windows.

-As well, aural simulations, or auralizations were created showing what it would sound like if you were sitting in the back of an classroom with a speaker talking on the other side of the wall in an adjacent classroom.
-Auralizations were created in ODEON, a room acoustics modeling software.
+As well, aural simulations, or auralizations were created in ODEON showing what it would sound to sit in the back of a classroom with a speaker talking on the other side of the wall in an adjacent classroom.
+Auralizations were created in ODEON.
 These auralizations were made using the measured ATL data for the ASTC 38 wall and the ASTC 49 wall, to help demonstrate the difference in performance.
 To listen to these auralizations, please visit the acoustics page on my senior thesis CPEP website.